 Quarantine and Isolation at Fisher

 There are different reasons why students may be required to quarantine or isolate during COVID-19.
 The College has several supports in place for those in quarantine or isolation.

-Quarantine and Isolation
+Mandatory Quarantine and Isolation

 Mandatory quarantine is for those who, while not displaying signs or symptoms of COVID-19, have been in close contact with someone who was diagnosed with COVID-19.
 Close contacts are determined by a Contact Tracer from the campus or the County.

 Commuting Students, Faculty, and Staff